jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - **Alignment:** Assessment methods should align with the skill levels and competencies of learners. \[NB: this is not the typical sense of [alignment](#alignment) in education]
 - **Practicality/Efficiency:** Assessment methods should be time efficient and practical to the situation."

+##### How can assessment go awry?

+Diamond (2008, p.
+128) quotes Theodore Marchese on the proper role of assessment:

+**"Assessment per se guarantees nothing by way of improvement, no more than a thermometer cures a fever.
+Only when used in combination with good instruction (that evokes involvement in coherent curricula, etc.) in a program of improvement, can the device strengthen education.**

+See Torrance (2007) for some additional caution regarding assessment.

 #### Assessment types by effort and source of opinion